Tanvi1505/sequential-testing-simulator/README.md

 1. Lan, K. K. G., & DeMets, D. L. (1983).
 Discrete sequential boundaries for clinical trials.
 2. O'Brien, P. C., & Fleming, T. R. (1979).
 A multiple testing procedure for clinical trials.
 3. Wald, A. (1945).
 Sequential tests of statistical hypotheses.

+STILL WORKING TO FIND A REAL-TIME DATASET TO TEST, HOWEVER THIS CODE IS REUSABLE FOR THE SIMULATION.